openhab/openhab-addons/bundles/org.openhab.binding.ecobee/README.md

 The values from that Climate will take precedence over any coolHoldTemp, heatHoldTemp and fan mode parameters passed into this function separately.

-To resume from a hold and return to the program, use the ResumeProgram function.
+To resume from a hold and return to the program, use the `resumeProgram` function.

 ##### setHold - Set an indefinite hold using the supplied coolHoldTemp and heatHoldTemp